-Annual contributor gross bridging lending up 8.5%
+Annual contributor gross lending up 38% in 2021

-Dale Jannels, MD, impact Specialist Finance comments:
+Dale Jannels, Managing Director, impact Specialist Finance comments:

-amount’.
+“Completing our list for the quarter was ‘minimum loan amount’.
 Interestingly, we’ve seen an increasing number of borrowers look to bridging finance to make minor improvements to properties, in contrast to the beginning of the 2021, where this search term rarely featured.”